nguyenkvvn/SWMP-9/README.md

 Pro-tip: Using a vice is okay to press the pins in place.

 ## Change Log

+- v0.6: Private Beta Candidate 6
+    * You no longer have to remove the safety spring and plunger from the rear fire-control module if you have the safety variant.

 - v0.5: Private Beta Candidate 5
     * Reintroduced picatinny variants